 Nissan Sentra Best, Neutral, and Worst Years

-When pinpointing the Sentra’s stars and duds, we don’t just pull numbers out of a hat.
+When pinpointing the Sentra’s highlights and duds, we don’t just pull numbers out of a hat.
 Our assessments are based on a smorgasbord of factors, including:

 - Owner-reported reliability (from surveys)